chrisfroeschl/.dotfiles/README.md

 ## Setup

 1. Clone this repository into your users home directory.
-2. Install [Stow](https://www.gnu.org/software/stow/) with your preferred package manager.
+2. Install [GNU Stow](https://www.gnu.org/software/stow/) with your preferred package manager.
 3. Run the `stow.sh` script to place all symlinks.